Zerthox/discretize-guides/builds/revenant/power-herald/index.md

 This is your highest DPS stance.
 If no other stance is required to help manage mechanics, always run this in combination with <Skill name="Legendary Dragon Stance"/>.

 2. <Skill name="Legendary Dwarf Stance"/>:\
-Will probably be your second most used stance.
+Will probably be your second most used stance to help prevent any skill interrupts via <Boon name="Stability"/>.
 Try to always leave enough energy for <Skill name="Inspiring Reinforcement" />.
 Ideally, this should be used just before your legend swap, allowing for stability to maintained whiled in <Skill name="Legendary Dragon Stance"/>.This is generally used on both Chaos fractal bosses as well as Fractal CM bosses such as Skorvold and Artsariiv.

-3. <Skill name="Legendary Centaur Stance"/>
+3. <Skill name="Legendary Centaur Stance"/>:\
+Will be used primarily for <Skill name="Protective Solace"/> due to the value of permanent projectile destruction.
+Although advised to be used in CMs, it is extremely valuable on fractals such as Uncategorised and Siren's Reef as well as bosses found in the Volcanic and Snowblind.

-4. <Skill name="Legendary Demon Stance"/>
+4. <Skill name="Legendary Demon Stance"/>:\
+Although may be used the least, it is extremely useful for pulling mobs through <Skill name="Call to Anguish" /> and boon stripping multiple mobs via <Skill name="Banish Enchantment" />.
+Grouping mobs such as those found in the Elevator of the Deepstone fractal as well as the Krait during the altar capturing of Nightmare CM can be extremely beneficial for the group to cleave.

 </GridItem>
 <GridItem sm="4">